 Having taught mixed media and polymer and metal claying at various art centers for many years and involving herself with personal growth throughout her life, Mel has the technical experience and warm communication skills needed to be a good teacher.
 Her positive energy helps stretch people’s creativity, technical skills and artistic abilities.

 See the slide show to the left for examples of work created by students during a polymer clay workshop at Camp Creative in Bellingen.
 Keep in mind that most of the class had never used polymer clay before and were able to produce such amazing results for newbies.

-Mel is heading to the Gold Coast in August 2017 and will be teaching workshops there but as you will see from her bio below, she is also very flexible and will go just about anywhere for the opportunity of meeting new people and teaching workshops in mixed media, polymer and metal clay.
+Mel is based in Northern Rivers (Brunswick Heads, near Byron Bay NSW) and is teaching workshops locally but as you will see from her bio below, she is also very flexible and will go just about anywhere for the opportunity of meeting new people and teaching workshops in mixed media, polymer and metal clay.